Skip to Content

 This needs to be done subtly because you want the stubble looking evenly trimmed overall.
 But doing this can actually help make it look more even.

-The cheek hairs are notorious for growing thinner and patchier than the chin hair and the mustache.
+The cheek hairs are notorious for growing patchier than the chin hair and the mustache.

 Using your beard trimmer’s length settings, try keeping the stubble in the cheeks 0.5 – 1mm longer than that of the chin and the mustache.